 The Brookens Library staff also maintains a library resource page for UIS Online students, as well as library resources pages for each major area of study.

 Library Materials in Your Course

-The Brookens Library at UIS owns many helpful resources for online courses — from online databases of articles and e-books to images, video, and audio.
+The Brookens Library at UIS owns many helpful resources for online courses — from full-text online databases of articles and e-books to images, video, and audio.
 If you can’t find what you are looking for, the friendly librarians and staff will help you locate materials.
-The staff will also help you navigate the use of copyrighted works in the online classroom.
+The staff will also help you to navigate the use of copyrighted works in the online classroom.